ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Related Works

 \textbf{Scientific computing acceleration.} Computing routines on general-purpose platforms CPUs and GPUs have been developed for scientific computing, such as CuSPARSE \cite{naumov2010cusparse}, MKL \cite{wang2014intel}, and LAPACK \cite{anderson1999lapack}.
-Architectural and architecture-related optimizations \cite{feng2021egemm,zhang2017understanding,liu2018towards,dakkak2019accelerating,jia2018dissecting,lai2013performance,shen2018cudaadvisor} on CPUs/GPUs are explored for accelerating scientific computing.
+Architectural and architecture-related optimizations \cite{feng2021egemm,zhang2017understanding,liu2018towards,dakkak2019accelerating,jia2018dissecting,lai2013performance,shen2018cudaadvisor} on CPUs/GPUs are explored for accelerating scientific computing. \cite{dong2020smart,dong2019adaptive,dong2023auto} leveraged machine learning for the acceleration of scientific computing and \cite{song2022sextans, song2022serpens, song2023callipepla} accelerated sparse linear algebra and solvers on FPGAs.
 Scientific computing is a major application in high performance computing and heavily relies on general-purpose platforms, but it is a new application domain for emerging PIM architectures and it is challenging because of high cost and low performance of floating-point processing.